lf-/gankra.github.io/blah/swift-abi/index.md

 * +1: caller retains, callee has an "owned" value it's responsible for releasing (if it doesn't escape)
 * +0: caller does nothing, callee has a "borrowed" value it's responsible for retaining (if it escapes)

+Since we're talking about ownership, I'm legally required to compare this system to Rust, and the comparison is pretty straight-forward:

+* +1 is a move (`T`)
+* +0 is a shared immutable reference (`&T`)
+* inout is a mutable exclusive reference  (`&mut T`)

+But there's a few key differences:

+* Classes break "shared xor mutable" reasoning (unless you use CoW, like Swift's collections)
+* +0 isn't tied to pass-by-reference, it can just be a bitwise copy of the value
+* All types can be implicitly cloned, so a +0 can always be upgraded to an owned value

-I believe in Swift's current design this is largely implicitly managed by the compiler, but I think explicit annotations are theoretically on the roadmap.
+In Swift's current design, +0/+1 is largely just something the compiler does internally, but I think more explicit annotations are theoretically on the roadmap.

 There's also a special path for field materialization, "modify", which returns an inout and is therefore +0.
 This handles the fact that getters are naively +1, which is especially nasty for nested array operations like `array[0][2] *= 2`, as they would always trigger a huge temporary copy of the inner array!